xBelladonna/LemmeSmash/README.md

 2. `[Optional]` Set a custom character set: `ks;charset asdfcvbn`
 3. Post a message with your keysmash tags: `Here is a keysmash: $` Using a set of keysmash tags that you set, it will replace all instances of the tags with a randomly generated keysmash.
-4. `[Bonus!]` You can also post a set of characters between your keysmash tags and the bot will use those to generate the keysmash instead: `Here is a one-time custom keysmash: $asdfghjkl`
+4. `[Bonus!]` You can also post a set of characters between your keysmash tags and the bot will use those to generate the keysmash instead: `Here is a one-time custom keysmash: $sdjcbn`

 ## Running the bot yourself
 The bot is written in JavaScript and uses a [mongoDB] database to store keysmash tags and custom character sets.
 It also takes a configuration file in JSON format that must be named `config.json`.